Positions available

 Our lab is seeking multiple highly motivated postdoctoral and/or postgraduate research fellows interested in the rapidly expanding field of spatial genomics, spatial multi-omics, and 4D nucleome.

-We have established a very dynamic and productive lab culture (lab publications).
+We have established a very dynamic and productive lab culture.
 Trainees in the lab receive unique, comprehensive training in this rising field and abundant research opportunities.
-Devoted trainees often rapidly achieve significant track records.
+Motivated trainees often rapidly achieve significant track records.

-The postdoctoral/postgraduate fellows will lead the development of the next generation of image-based spatial omics technologies and/or the application of these technologies to high-impact biomedical investigations.
-Individuals with expertise in any one of the following areas are strongly encouraged to apply: 1) sequencing-based omics technology development; 2) light microscopy and optical instrumentation; 3) molecular and cellular biology with mammalian/human cell culture or tissue especially in stem cell biology, cancer, aging, or immunobiology; 4) computational biology/bioinformatics.
+The postdoctoral/postgraduate fellows will lead the development of the next generation of image-based omics technologies and/or the application of these technologies to different biomedical investigations.
+Individuals with expertise in any one of the following areas are strongly encouraged to apply: 1) molecular and cellular biology with mammalian/human cell culture or tissue especially in stem cell biology, neuroscience, cancer, aging, or immunobiology; 2) sequencing-based omics technology development; 3) light microscopy and optical instrumentation; 4) computational biology/bioinformatics/AI method development.
+(Postdoctoral fellow candidates from mainly computational/bioinformatic PhD background are expected to have demonstrated one or more novel computational developments, instead of or in addition to adaptations of previously established computational pipelines to new experimental data.)